Back

 • Complete Review of Section and Meeting Agenda

 • The committee must meet at least once a month, and minutes must be recorded and kept for at least 2 years.
+These monthly meetings fulfill the employer’s requirement to hold regular staff discussions on workplace health and safety.

 • The JOHSC meeting minutes from the past three months must be posted in the workplace for all clinic staff to access.